…by Jonas E. Alexis

 “Trump Ignores ‘Saudis’ Major Role in Sunni Terrorism’ in Return for Oil Deals,” Sputnik News, May 25, 2017.

-Posted by Jonas E. Alexis on May 25, 2017, With 2639 Reads Filed under Of Interest.
+Posted by Jonas E. Alexis on May 25, 2017, With 2717 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.